 A C-section, or cesarean section, is the surgical delivery of a baby from his or her mother’s womb via a surgical cut on the mother’s lower abdomen.
-These surgeries are performed throughout the United States regularly and help countless women delivery healthy babies— when done correctly.
+These surgeries are performed throughout the United States regularly and help countless women deliver healthy babies— when done correctly.

 C-sections should only be performed when medical necessity requires it, and they must be done with extreme care.
 C-sections can pose a substantial risk of bleeding, infection, and other complications.
 However, in certain circumstances, the failure to perform a C-section may be even riskier.